zencart/documentation/content/user/troubleshooting/debug_logs.md

 ### How to Fix Common Debug Logs
 Many examples of debug logs and how to fix them are shown in [PHP Warnings and Deprecated messages after upgrading](/user/upgrading/php_warnings/).

+### Logs and Versioning
+As PHP is improved and enhanced, things that didn't create a debug log in older PHP versions now do.
+So if your hoster upgrades your PHP version, you might start seeing new logs.

+Every version of Zen Cart that is released fixes a number of debug logs which occurred in prior releases, especially with PHP versions that were released after that version of Zen Cart was released.
+- You can see your Zen Cart and PHP versions on the Admin [Version](/user/first_steps/version/) screen.
+- You can see the mapping of [Zen Cart version to PHP version](/user/first_steps/server_requirements/#php-version) to compare your current PHP version and Zen Cart version.
+- You can see the [Release History of Zen Cart](/user/about_us/release_history/) to see how current your copy is.

+So if you're seeing a lot of logs, and your Zen Cart version is old, and especially if it's not recent enough for your PHP version, you should [upgrade](/user/upgrading/).

 ### Special Logs
 Some logs will follow special file naming conventions to make them more easily identifiable.
 The following prefixes are used: